 Information about Wake Forest DSP:

 At Wake Forest University, you, as students, have the opportunity to decide which first writing-intensive course is most appropriate for your skill level.
 The Directed Self-Placement (DSP) process helps you make that decision in light of a university-level reading, writing, and reflection task designed by Wake Forest professors, which may be very different from the kinds of assignments you experienced in high school.
 For the 2013 DSP, you will read an informational article and a short argumentative piece, write an academic essay in response to a writing prompt, submit your essay online, and answer 10 reflective questions about your experiences as a reader and writer.
-Because writing is essential to a university education, Wake Forest University requires all students to complete the DSP process before enrolling in or receiving exemption from WRI 111, the Writing Seminar.
+Because writing is essential to a university education, Wake Forest University requires all entering, first-year students to complete the DSP process before enrolling in their first writing-intensive course.
+Students with AP and IB credit are exempt from WRI 111, but they still complete the DSP for guidance vis-a-vis other writing courses and support.
 The 2013 DSP prompt will be posted on this website on May 20, 2013; all newly enrolled students should submit the essay and reflective questions by June 10, 2013.

 As its name indicates, Directed Self-Placement (DSP) is especially useful for your own reflection and self-assessment.
 The essays and reflective question responses are not used to evaluate you or place you in a course; and you will not receive formal feedback on your essay or questions.
 Rather, the DSP process simulates a college-level reading and writing task through which students self-reflect upon their preparedness for college-level writing.
 You will receive a course recommendation based on your answers to the reflective questions before the first round of course registration in July 2013.
 You are invited to consider this recommendation alongside your other writing and reading experiences as you make the important choice about your first writing-intensive course.